metonymize-kripa/dg-test/src/site/notes/00 Welcome.md

 # Welcome

 Welcome to the Sequoia Capital Pitch Deck Obsidian Vault.
+CHANGE

 This vault is structured according to Barbara Minto's Pyramid Principle, with each section cross-referenced for easy navigation.